The daughter of former Pakistani Prime Minister Nawaz Sharif takes over the provincial post. Its rivals boycott it - ExBulletin

 The daughter of former Pakistani Prime Minister Nawaz Sharif takes over the provincial post.
 Its rivals boycott it

-LAHORE, Pakistan — The eldest daughter and close aide of former Pakistani Prime Minister Nawaz Sharif on Monday became the country's first female chief minister in the eastern province of Punjab.
+LAHORE, Pakistan The eldest daughter and close aide of former Pakistan Prime Minister Nawaz Sharif on Monday became the country's first female chief minister in the eastern province of Punjab.
 His rivals accused the authorities of nepotism and boycotted the provincial assembly session.

 Mariam Nawaz, 50, became chief minister by 220 votes to 0, defeating her rival Rana Aftab, a Sunni Ittehad Council appointee and ally of jailed former prime minister Imran Khan.
 Opposition lawmakers supporting Khan, who was ousted in a vote of no confidence in Parliament in 2022, boycotted the session of the 371-member Punjab Assembly on Monday.

-Nawaz was then sworn in at the sprawling governor's office in the eastern province of Lahore, with her father seen next to her with other family members during the televised ceremony.
+Nawaz was then sworn in at the sprawling office of the governor of the eastern province of Lahore, with her father seen next to her with other family members during the televised ceremony.

 Aftab said Nawaz's election was premature as some Assembly seats reserved for women and minorities have not yet been announced.
 He said his appointment was another case of nepotism, as his family is known to choose their relatives and friends for top positions whenever they come to power.

-Earlier, one of Nawaz's cousins, Hamza Shehbaz, had also served as the chief minister in Punjab.
+Earlier, one of Nawaz's cousins, Hamza Shehbaz, had also served as the chief minister of Punjab.

 Nawaz thanked God during the ceremony and promised that she would equally serve those who voted for her and those who did not.
 The doors of my heart and my office will also remain open to the opposition, she said.

-Nawaz's appointment was widely expected following the February 8 legislative elections in which his father's Pakistan Muslim League, or PML-N, became the largest party in the National Assembly, or lower house of the parliament and the Punjab Assembly.
+Nawaz's nomination was widely expected after the February 8 parliamentary elections in which his father's Pakistan Muslim League, or PML-N, emerged as the largest party in the National Assembly, or lower house of parliament. and the Punjab Assembly.

 The PML-N, which initially trailed candidates representing Khan's supporters the former cricketer turned Islamist politician was barred from running, emerged as the election's biggest winner on Friday last after obtaining 24 additional seats, or 20 out of the 60 seats reserved for women. , as well as four out of 10 seats reserved for minorities.
 Nine independent members also joined the PML-N.